helix-editor/helix/book/src/quicklist.md

 - `]q` to jump to the next quicklist entry
 - `[q` to jump to the previous quicklist entry
-- `]l` to jump to the next quicklist entry in the current file
+- `]l` to jump to the next quicklist entry in the current buffer
-- `[l` to jump to the previous quicklist entry in the current file
+- `[l` to jump to the previous quicklist entry in the current buffer

 To browse the current quicklist contents, press `Space-q` to open the quicklist picker.